Planning application decision

 Boundaries provided by this dataset are intended to be used as an index.
 Positions calculated by the WGS84 and ETRS89 systems can currently deviate by half a metre for points within England.
 Survey data should be used where more precision is needed.

-Coordinate values should be 6 or fewer decimal places.
+Coordinate values SHOULD be 6 or fewer decimal places.

 Integer